 Back In The US generated some controversy upon its release due to Paul McCartney’s decision to amend the songwriting credits of his Beatles compositions to say “Paul McCartney and John Lennon” rather than the traditional “Lennon-McCartney”.
 His attempt to display “McCartney-Lennon” as a credit during the Anthology project had previously been vetoed by George Harrison and Ringo Starr.

 McCartney’s decision was reportedly in response to Lennon’s widow, Yoko Ono, dropping the Lennon-McCartney credit for ‘Give Peace A Chance’ on the 1997 compilation Lennon Legend, despite that song having had no involvement from McCartney.

 This was not the first time the Beatles credits had been changed.
 On the 1976 live album Wings Over America, the collaborations were credited to McCartney-Lennon, which had drawn no objection from Lennon.

 The changed credits on Back In The US nonetheless angered Ono, who threatened to take legal action to have the Lennon-McCartney credit restored.
 However, the songs were credited once again to “Paul McCartney and John Lennon” on Back In The World the following year.

-Back In The US was released in the USA and Japan in November 2002, followed in March 2003 by an international version, Back In The World.
+Back In The US was released in the USA and Japan on 11 November 2002, followed in March 2003 by an international version, Back In The World.